 What are the current experimental challenges?

-Nathan Qi: Current methods for collecting sequential blood samples in conscious mice are limited to tail cuts, require a long training period, and are susceptible to human handling and environmental stressors.
+Jiane Feng: Current methods for collecting sequential blood samples in conscious mice are limited to tail cuts, require a long training period, and are susceptible to human handling and environmental stressors.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.